-(Revised June 20, 2025)
+(Revised June 23, 2015)

-2. If none of the conditions given in (1) to (9) below applies, a person, in principle, shall be considered to have no material interest in the Company and may be designated as Independent Directors.
+- 1. These criteria set conditions for designation of the Company's Outside Directors & Auditors (meaning Outside Directors and Outside Corporate Auditors) as "Independent Directors & Auditors" defined in the listing rules of stock exchanges in Japan. - 2.
+If none of the conditions given in (1) to (9) below applies, a person, in principle, shall be considered to have no material interest in the Company and may be designated as Independent Directors & Auditors.